 In Hlatky's view, the whole creation should be regarded as having God's consciousness behind it - rather than as being basically dead and only living and becoming conscious on the Earth's surface, as is the general view.
-He sees God, therefore, as having an immediate, direct relationship to creation - that is, not as someone or something that created creation outside himself, as we humans create things outside ourselves.
+He sees God, therefore, as having an immediate, direct, ongoing relationship to creation - that is, not as having created creation outside himself, as we humans create things outside ourselves.
 If God is seen in the way he is suggesting, Hlatky reasons that humans must function in relation to God, the whole, in a similar way to how the individual cells of our own body function in relation to our own body as a whole.
 In contrast to our body-cells, however, we have the possibility of understanding the whole, God, and of understanding ourselves in relation to the whole.

 Hlatky regards this need to understand the cause and meaning of the visible reality as a basic need of humans.
-He views it as much more important than the existential* needs connected with our created bodies - even though we can temporarily ignore it, because it is not inescapable in the same way that the existential, bodily needs are inescapable.
+He views it as ultimately much more important than the existential* needs connected with our created bodies - even though we can temporarily ignore it, because it is not inescapable in the same way that the existential, bodily needs are inescapable.

 The question of the original cause of creation was seen historically - as it is also seen by modern science - as two separate problems: What is the origin of life, that is, of our own existence on Earth? and What is the origin of the whole surrounding reality, that is, of the Earth and of the universe?
 Hlatky suggests that the two problems are the same problem.
 He thinks that if we accept the idea of a conscious, living being behind creation, viewed in the way he is suggesting - in other words, if we accept the idea that Nature is not basically impersonal and meaningless, as modern science would have us believe - then this offers a solution to the problem.
 He sees the universe as like a single, large arrangement of image-projections.
 He thinks that, instead of staring blindly at creation's ever-changing image, we can interpret it, if we are guided by the above axioms, and can understand the original, never-changing existence, the Being, and ourselves as original, conscious parts of that Being.

 In Hlatky's view, there are two quite distinct forms of understanding.
-One is mechanical* understanding, which is based on touch, the sense that gives us the experience of matter and form*.
+One is mechanical* understanding, which is based ultimately on touch, the sense that gives us the experience of matter and form*.
 The task of coping here on Earth requires us to be able to associate every function* that we experience in the surrounding reality with its correct form, e.g. sunshine with the sun, a bird's song with a bird, and so on.
 All our experiences start with the ability to experience, which is common to living beings and God.
 This common ability is in living beings bound by a nervous system to their experience of their own body.
 The absolute difference between God's experience and the experience of the different species - which also varies between the different species - is that God's experience is bound to the non-created reality and to his need to create.

 The other form of understanding is philosophy, and its goal is to make a total synthesis of all our experiences, with the aim of understanding ourselves and everything else in our visible surroundings as parts in an invisible whole.
 This requires us to reflect on our everyday experience - but as it actually is, and not in the purely language-based*, theoretical ways in which we have generally been taught to think about it.
 Hlatky argues that such understanding is human beings' specific goal, in which case the objective* position of standing outside things, of viewing reality as if we were outsiders, is inappropriate.
 We can be aware* of the visible reality outside us, but we must remember that we are connected to creation through a body, so we must take our consciousness of our body into account too.